Plasmapheresis: Complications of plasmapheresis therapy

-Donation procedure
+Plasma donation

 Donating plasma is similar in many ways to whole blood donation, though the end product is used for different purposes.
 Most plasmapheresis is for fractionation into other products; other blood donations are transfused with relatively minor modifications.
 Plasma that is collected solely for further manufacturing is called Source Plasma.

 Plasma donors undergo a screening process to ensure both the donor's safety and the safety of the collected product.
 Factors monitored include blood pressure, pulse, temperature, total protein, protein electrophoresis, health history screening similar to that for whole blood, as well as an annual physical exam with a licensed physician or an approved physician substitute under the supervision of the physician.
 Donors are screened at each donation for viral diseases that can be transmitted by blood, sometimes by multiple methods.
 For example, donations are tested for HIV by ELISA, which shows if they have been exposed to the disease, as well as by nucleic acid methods (PCR or similar) to rule out recent infections that the ELISA test might miss and are also screened for hepatitis B and hepatitis C. Industry standards require at least two sets of negative test results before the collected plasma is used for injectable products.
 The plasma is also treated in processing multiple times to inactivate any virus that was undetected during the screening process.